Ggjorven/Photon/BUILDING.md

 ### Windows
 - Visual Studio 17 2022:
     1. Navigate to the root of the directory
-    2. Open the NanoNetworking.sln file
+    2. Open the Photon.sln file
     3. Start building in your desired configuration
     4. Build files can be in the bin/%Config%-windows/Sandbox/ folder.
     5. (Optional) Open a terminal and run the Sandbox project: